tim-to/cleaning-data-project/codebook.md

 y_test.txt       | activity id file      | (2947 X 1)

-The name for these measurements/variables and the activities are also provided in two "look up" type files containing the ids of the variables and activity types contained in the measurement files and the more meaning names for the type of measurements and activities.
+The name for these measurements/variables and the activities are also provided in two "look up" type files.
+These files contain the ids of the variables and activity types and the more meaning names for the type of measurements and activities.

 **Contents of the activity_lables.txt file:**